-Parents are becoming increasingly creative with their child custody arrangements.
+Parents are becoming increasingly creative with their child custody agreements.
 They believe that the usual practice of awarding primary custody to one parent and visitation to the other could be harmful to a child.
-The goal of mot non-standard custody arrangements is to minimize disruption in the child’s life and ensure that both parents have an equal role after a divorce.
+The goal of non-standard custody arrangements is to minimize disruption in the child’s life and ensure that both parents have an equal role after a divorce.

 5 Creative Child Custody Arrangements

 If you are considering creating a non-traditional child custody agreement, perhaps these examples will spark some ideas for you to use.

 - Retaining the marital home for the children and having the parents rotate in and out on a weekly, bi-weekly or monthly basis.
 In some instances, parents remodel the home to include more bedrooms and suites to accommodate them.
 Parents who have done this report on the level of stability it provides; children don’t have to move to an unfamiliar location or shuttle back and forth between parental homes.

 - Abandoning the standard arrangement of one weeknight evening and every other weekend, changing to a mid-week overnight and a Friday through Monday weekend.
 This gives children ore equal amounts of time with each parent.

 - Splitting the children’s time with each parent equally, with the children living with each parent every other week or month.
 This works best when parents live near each other.